beibei0611/webSciworkshop21/index.md

 ### WebSci'20 workshop:
 ## Evolutionary thinking for the Web

-The Web has been attributed with compelling evolutionary qualities, where it is likened to an ecosystem that entails processes of competition and adaptation.
-However, these biological metaphors have been discussed largely through informal means.
-This workshop aims to bring together active communities of academics already carrying out research at the intersection of evolution and the Web.
-By providing an opportunity for these researchers to come together, we hope to exchange views and establish collaboration.
-The workshop will consist of one or two talks followed by an interactive panel session.
-We will discuss some of the theoretical and empirical opportunities provided by evolutionary and cognitive approaches for the study of social and technological change on the Web.
-Researchers who are working on projects related to this theme are invited to submit short papers.
+The Web has been attributed with compelling evolutionary qualities, likening it to an ecosystem that entails processes of competition and adaptation.
+However, empirical examination of these biological metaphors is only starting to gain momentum.
+This workshop aims to bring together diverse communities of academics carrying out rigorous research at the intersection of evolution and the Web.
+This event will provide a channel for computer scientists and social scientists to come together, exchange views and establish collaboration towards evolutionary and cognitive approaches for studying social and technological change on the Web.

+### Call for papers
+We invite short papers on topics such as:
+- the application of evolutionary theory to digital trends
+- empirical opportunities and tools to study evolution in the Web
+- critical discussion or literature review on these themes

+Papers should be 2-3 pages long and formatted according to the ACM SIG Conference proceedings template, available at https://www.acm.org/publications/proceedings-template.
+Please submit papers via EasyChair at ref.
+Workshop papers will be published in a companion collection of the ACM WebSci'20 proceedings.

 ### Programme
 To be confirmed.